NASA

 We celebrate women in STEM, (Science, Technology, Engineering, and Math) both acknowledged and unknown, for their role in the exploration of the world and Universe around us.

 The history of women's contributions to the fields of science, technology, engineering, and math (STEM) is long and varied.
-But it has also often been overlooked or underrepresented.
-This series highlights only a very few of the women who have made important discoveries and have had a crucial impact on STEM fields.
-This, however, is not just a look into the past.
-Today, women are in every STEM discipline, in every type of job, and represent the widest range of background and experiences.
+This series highlights some of the women who have made important discoveries and have had a crucial impact on STEM fields.

 Hypatia Ada Lovelace Grace Hopper